-- All new-build homes would have to be “zero carbon” by 2022, three years before the Conservatives want to have reduced new homes’ emissions by 78%.
+- All new-build homes would have had to be “zero carbon” by 2022, three years before the Conservatives want to have reduced new homes’ emissions by 78%.

 - Plans to install solar panels on 1.75 million lower-income homes.

 In its manifesto, the party has committed to reaching net zero greenhouse gas emissions by 2045, five years before the Conservatives.
-It has condemned other parties’ proposed deadlines for this goal as a “Dutch auction of fantasy dates”.
+It condemned other parties’ proposed deadlines for this goal as a “Dutch auction of fantasy dates”.

 “We will deliver a ten-year emergency programme to cut emissions substantially straight away, and phase out emissions from the remaining hard-to-treat sectors by 2045 at the latest.”